 Most companies will allow you to set up direct debit to pay your bills.
 It is easier to do this just once a month, and it saves you time since you are doing everything all together.

-For example, if you are paid on the first of every month, you can set up your cell phone or cable bill to come out at the beginning of the month.
+If you are paid on the first of every month, you can set up your cell phone or cable bill to come out at the beginning of the month.
 If you have other bills automatically deducted from your checking account, such as your mortgage payment, you can also set this to come out the day after you get paid.
-This will simplify the entire process.

 And if your bills are due at all different times of the month?
 Most companies are willing to work with you to change the due date, especially if you are setting up direct debit.
 Simply call and ask to get your monthly due date changed.

 Keep in mind that after you pay all your bills, you should also be setting aside money each month into savings.
 This will help you stop living from paycheck to paycheck.